GeyserMC/Hydraulic/README.md

 1. Clone the repo to your computer.
 2. Navigate to the Hydraulic root directory and run `git submodule update --init --recursive`.
 This command downloads all the needed submodules for Hydraulic and is a crucial step in this process.
 3. The project should import into your IDE after the loom setup is complete.
 For more detailed information, see the [Fabric setup](https://fabricmc.net/wiki/tutorial:setup)
 4. Use `./gradlew build` to compile a jar file, or use `./gradlew :fabric:runServer` or `./gradlew :neoforge:runServer` to run a server with Hydraulic installed.
-Make sure to install Geyser into your `mods` folder!
+Make sure to install the Custom Item API V2 branch of Geyser (Experimental!
+Here be dragons!) into your `mods` folder as Hydraulic is designed around that new API!
+Any other build of Geyser is not guaranteed to work.

 ## Links:
 - Website: https://geysermc.org